65 Roses Story

 The 65 Roses Story

-Mary G. Weiss became a volunteer for the Cystic Fibrosis Foundation in 1965 after learning that her three little boys had CF. Her duty was to call every civic club, social, and service organization, seeking financial support for CF research.
-Mary's 4-year-old son, Richard (Ricky), listened closely to his mother as she made each call.
+Mary G. Weiss became a volunteer for the Cystic Fibrosis Foundation in 1965 after learning that her three little boys had CF. Her duty was to call every civic club, social, and service organization seeking financial support for the mission.
+Mary’s 4-year-old son, Richard (Ricky), listened closely to his mother as she made each call.

-Since 1965, the term "65 Roses" has been used by children of all ages to describe their disease.
-But, making it easier to say does not make CF any easier to live with.
+Since 1965, the term “65 Roses” has been used by children of all ages to describe their disease.
+But, making it easier to say does not make CF any easier to live with each day.

 0AFC6CCF-6B42-48A2-97353D97431B0003